Opiate Withdrawal Medications, Remedies, and Supplements

 For many of the symptoms of opiate withdrawal, there are a number of tips and tricks that can be used to bring relief from the discomfort and make the detox process easier.
 In addition, there are some methods of care that can be considered based on how they specifically counter the action of opiates in the brain.

-Opiate detox should never be attempted without medical supervision.
-Oftentimes, replacement medications are needed as well as medical intervention to ensure the safety of the individual detoxing.
-For all opiates, including prescription painkillers and heroin, medical detox is required.
-An inpatient treatment program that offers medical detox can provide the most effective care to ease the discomfort that comes from opiate withdrawal.
+Oftentimes, replacement medications are needed as well as medical intervention to ensure the safety and comfort of the individual detoxing.
+For all opiates, including prescription painkillers and heroin, medical detox is recommended.
+An opioid inpatient treatment program that offers medical detox can provide the most effective care to ease the discomfort that comes from opiate withdrawal.

 The following are some standard treatments for the symptoms of opiate withdrawal that resemble cold and flu symptoms.